 - Address deficiencies from the moment they are detected.

 - Optimize and maintain an appropriate working environment.

 - Continually strive to set the optimal criteria for health and safety policy.

 - The commitment of the Managing Director to fulfill these premises.

-This warranty covers the deterioration of the canvas, putrefaction, mildew and fading in regular atmospheric conditions.
+The warranty covers the abnormal deterioration, decay and loss of color of the fabrics subjected to normal atmospheric conditions and when correct maintenance has been systematically carried out.
 This warranty does not cover damage due to abuse, neglect, vandalism, perforations, burns and natural disasters.
 It also does not cover normal wear, soiling and stains from air pollution and environmental conditions.

 The product must be properly installed and subjected to proper maintenance.
 The warranty, if applicable, does not cover assembly and manufacturing costs.

 The use of high quality raw materials gives the canvas and technical fabrics from RECASENS an unbeatable performance of light fastness and weathering.
 In addition, acrylic canvas, PVC canvas and technical fabrics from RECASENS are recognized for their high mechanical abrasion resistance, tensile and tear, while resistant to molds, insects and putrefaction.
 This combination of features provide to canvas RECASENS the power to retain their strength and color for many years.